-Tahinopitas are Greek Cypriot delicacies, abundant in any bakery and I am sure you if you have visited one it is impossible to resist temptation.
+Tahinopita (or tahinopites) is the Greek Cypriot delicacy, abundant in any bakery.
+I am sure you if you have visited one it is impossible to resist temptation.

-If you love tahini, you will definitely love this one.
+If you love tahini, you will definitely love it.
 If for whatever reason you have never tried it but you love cinnamon buns, then you are in for a real treat.
-Carob molasses, chocolatey but deeper in taste mix excellently with tahini and this tiny pinch of cinnamon brings the paste together very nicely.
+Carob molasses are chocolatey but deeper in taste and they mix excellently with tahini.
+This tiny pinch of cinnamon brings the paste together very nicely.

-Below are a few more pictures so you can handle the dough and filling of tahinipitas.
+Below are a few more pictures so you can handle the dough and filling of tahinopitas.
 For the tahinopita recipe scroll all the way to the end.

 Tahinopita: tahini cinnamon swirls with carob molasses